 - Have provided English language teaching in the UK for at least one year for full-status accreditation.

-- Provisional accreditation is now available for new providers meeting the one-year minimum operating period.
+- Provisional accreditation is now available for new providers not yet meeting the one-year minimum operating period.

-- If you still need to determine your eligibility, complete our Accreditation Suitability Questionnaire for new applicants.
+- To check your eligibility or request more information, complete our Accreditation Suitability Questionnaire for new applicants.

 Apply to become an accredited centre